 Beyond such trifles however, the team’s logo is also notable, derived as it is from the NXTPA’s investigations into the unicursal hexagram, a mysterious symbol that forms the basis of the ley architecture around the New Cross Triangle area where the team is based.
 SOF contacts in the NXTPA apparently developed a leyline map of the locality based on their discoveries, showing two intersecting triangles, not overlaid – as in the ancient Seal of Solomon symbol – but dialectically fused, thus drawn unicursally – a mesocosmic representation of planetary forces and elements in dialectical unity.
 In its two triangles, SOF’s coach tells me, it is the dialectic and the triolectic combined and figured, psycho-graphically.

 Perhaps it is not coincidental that this glyph bears a remarkable congruence with that developed by situationist predecessors Alistair Crowley and the Hemetic Order of the Golden Dawn for use in the Thoth Tarot.
+When creating the tarot deck, the cards are printed 20 to a standard plate.
+Now, with 78 cards in a tarot deck, plus one contact card, Crowley found himself one illustration short and left with a spare place on the plate.
+He filled it with a unicursal hexagram, just as a decorative afterthought.
+It thus speaks of a glitch in the production process, the materialist reality of labour production that cannot be concealed or overcome, but will always break out, which even Crowley’s reactionary high idealism could not escape.
 Within Crowley’s system the symbol served as the card of ‘objective chance’, the joker, hailing the intervention of unknown factors into a situation.
 It was this aspect that was developed in important psychogeographical directions during the 1990s by the Glasgow-based WNLA.
 It is thus also not coincidental that key members of WNLA were instrumental in setting up the Luther Blissett Deptford League in which the Optimists now play.

 Still further defying the limits of coincidence, the very same glyph’s psycho(geo)graphical power had previously also been harnessed by one Jamie Macgregor Reid, heir to a Druidic lore of George Watson Macgregor Reid – his great uncle and cohort of Crowley.
 ‘Uncle George’, as Reid has affectionately called him, was a Glasgow docker, political agitator and founder of significant elements within modern Druidry.
 It was from him that Reid learned basic psycho(geo)graphics.
 This is the very same Jamie Reid, of course, who once supplied graphics to the English situationists and who, in collaboration with Malcolm McLaren – himself introduced to psychogeography at a bus stop within the New Cross Triangle (another coincidence?) – set about utilising the knowledge of his ancestors to undertake a mythopoetic assault on British society in the form of punk.
 His graphics were thus influential in aiding psychogeography’s contamination of so-called ‘serious culture’.
 The underground fanzine Vague #22, probably inadvertently, makes this connection crystal clear, with a centrefold that juxtaposes situationist Guy Debord’s psychogeographical map of Paris The Naked City with an image from Reid’s Celtic Surveyor zine – bearing a depiction of Stonehenge, scrawled with this very same hexagraphic glyph.

-The reverse of the Optimist’s kit is unified across all players, accounting, of course, for the particularity that each shirt derives from its production process: both universal and particular.
-Strategic Optimism Football is therefore a home team for all those without a home, where all the shirts read Blissett and where each bears the number 23.
+The reverse of the Optimist’s kit is both universal and particular: unified across all players, accounting, of course, for the particularity that each shirt derives from its production process.
+Strategic Optimism Football is therefore a home team for all those without a home, where all the shirts read Blissett and each bears the number 23.

 Each player is Luther Blissett, the infamous psychogeographer and onetime Watford/A.C.
 Milan star – creator of the first 3-sided tournaments in the early 1980s.
 They are also Luther Blissett the popular folk hero, who emerged in Italy during the 1990s, a funny man in a farce staged upon the theatre of the world and a bard of de-conditioning.